 Version upgrade considerations

-If an Astro Runtime version isn’t included in this section, then there are no specific upgrade considerations for that version.
+Some Astro Runtime versions require specific upgrade considerations, such as breaking changes, database migrations, or known issues.
+If an Astro Runtime version isn’t listed in this section, then no specific upgrade actions are required for that version.

 Runtime 3.0 (Airflow 3.0)